 First identified in Brazil, research has shown this variant spreads more easily and is capable of re-infecting people who have previously tested positive for COVID-19.

 It is unknown if vaccine effectiveness is changed against this variant.

 What we know

-Scientists and public health officials around the world are studying these variant strains, including how the current vaccines may help protect against them.
+Knowledge and understanding of the COVID-19 variants is evolving rapidly.
+Scientists and public health officials around the world are studying variant strains and how the current vaccines may help protect against them.

-Current evidence suggests these variants of concern are more contagious and can spread more easily than the original COVID-19 strain.
+- are more contagious and spread more easily than the original strain

-Symptoms in variant cases are the same as usual COVID-19 symptoms, including cough, fever, shortness of breath, runny nose, and sore throat.
-See the full list of symptoms.
+- have the same symptoms as the original virus, including cough, fever, shortness of breath, runny nose, and sore throat (see the full list of symptoms)

 Vaccines provide some level of protection for all variants of concern.
 Research is ongoing to determine how the variants affect vaccine effectiveness.